 There are many advantages to filing bankruptcy, even for debtors who file a Chapter 7 case.
 These are some of the benefits:

 - Chapter 7 gets rid of most, if not all unsecured debts.
-Typically, these include credit card debt, medical bills, old utility bills, personal loans, payday advances, and some older tax debts.
+Typically, these include credit card debt, medical debt, old utility bills, personal loans, payday advances, and some older tax debts.

 - Most Chapter 7 cases filed in Texas are no-asset cases.
 In a no-asset case, the debtor keeps all his or her property.
 Bankruptcy exemptions protect a certain amount of equity in property from the Chapter 7 trustee and creditors.